uccubecats/Constitution-and-Bylaws/Constitution.md

 ### Section 2: Voting membership

 Voting membership is open to any full-time or part-time graduate or undergraduate student.
 Voting members must attend at least 3 official UC CubeCats meetings each semester.
+Official CubeCats meetings are General Meetings, Launch and Learn Sessions, CubeSat Program Meetings, and CATiSE meetings.

 ### Section 3: Non-voting membership